The Method 2 is to use the

 class will be the full class name of the "start" class.
 This is followed

-by a count of the parameters to the "start" class's main method which
+by a count of the parameters to the "start" class's main method that

 will come next.
 After the "start" class's parameters, comes the "stop"

 class's full class name.
-This is followed a TRUE/FALSE flag which
+This is followed by a TRUE/FALSE flag that

 tells the WrapperStartStopApp class